-Roadman Hall (1953) houses 248 students and one professional staff member.
+Roadman Hall (1953) houses 248 students.
 Along with student rooms, the building contains 12 apartments.
-It also houses the Information Services Center and includes the Iowa Communications Network (ICN) classroom.
+It also houses the Information Services Center.
 Extensive renovations of the south wing of Roadman were completed in 2005 and included installation of air conditioning in each student room, new restroom and laundry facilities, and a new combination kitchen/study area.